iamazharkhan/expense-manager/README.md

 8. **Keyboard accessibility and semantic markup**

    - User can use the keyboard to navigate through the app.
 Just use `tab` and `shift + tab` and you can do everything on the app.
    - I have taken care of all the focus related problems in the app, that comes with declarative routing.
 One example of such problem is sometimes the expected element is not focussed when a new page is loaded.
-See [#24](https://github.com/arshdkhn1/pleo-frontend-challenge/issues/24).
    - Semantic markup is used.

 9. **Typescript**